PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

 !!!
 Question "Key consideration: Does your Test need a due date?"

-    A due date is only recommended for low-stakes summative quizzes with a specific deadline.
-If required, you can enter a due date and time during core work hours. **Students must be able to start and submit late attempts.**
+    Setting a due date/deadline (eg. submit by 15/05/2026 14:00) is only recommended for summative coursework tasks.

+    If required, set a due date and time during core work hours and liaise with your departmental assessment administration team to manage deadline extensions for SSPs, ECAs etc (eg. 3 day extension). **Students must be able to start and submit late attempts.**

 These settings **can** be updated after students have started their submissions.

 <div markdown class="grid">
 <div markdown>

-- *Due date*: tick *No due date*.
+- *Due date*: tick *No due date* or set a due date and time during core work hours.
+If used, liaise with your departmental assessment administration team to manage deadline extensions for SSPs, ECAs etc.
 - **!
 Do not tick !** *Prohibit late submissions*: in-progress attempts are automatically submitted at the deadline (not marked late).
 Can't start new attempts after the deadline.
 - **!
 Do not tick !** *Prohibit new attempts after due date*: in-progress attempts at the deadline can be manually submitted after the deadline (marked late).
 Can't start new attempts after the deadline.
 - *Allow class conversations*: attaches a Discussion to the Test.
 Recommend to leave unticked.